 Although signs at the parking area say you need an Adventure Pass, this seems to no longer be enforced, and you can park for free.

 If there's any snow or ice on the mountain, give Register Ridge a skip.
 I wouldn't feel comfortable climbing it with micro-spikes and poles; I'd want something that is more of a mountaineering system because the trail is so steep.

-Otherwise, this is a standard backcountry hike to Mt Baldy.
-Bring plenty of water, snacks, and backcountry hiking gear.
-Register Ridge Trail Maps Here’s the ridge you’ll climb, as seen from the road down Baldy Notch.
-The ridge sits between the Ski Hut Trail and the road to the notch.
+Register Ridge is not an official trail but it gets enough use that it's well-defined and easy to follow.
+It's a Class 1 experience, but very steep.
 I would not return down Register Ridge.
 It's so steep that descending, even with poles, involves some sliding.
 In this guide I'll show you how to get up to Mt Harwood and then Baldy.
 From there you can descend on the Baldy Bowl or Devil's Backbone trails to round out the loop back to the start.

 Hi, I'm Cris Hazzard, aka Hiking Guy, a professional outdoors guide, hiking expert, and author based in Southern California.
 I created this website to share all the great hikes I do with everyone else out there.
 This site is different because it gives detailed directions that even the beginning hiker can follow.
 I also share what hiking gear works and doesn't so you don't waste money.
 I don't do sponsored or promoted content; I share only the gear recommendations, hikes, and tips that I would with my family and friends.
 If you like the website and YouTube channel, please support these free guides (I couldn't do it without folks like you!).